-The San Juan Islands provide one of the best whale watching opportunities anywhere in the world, offering protected waters and a huge variety of wildlife, which include our three pods of resident Orca whales.
-Anacortes is known as the “Home Port” to the San Juan Islands and is the perfect departure point for guaranteed whale watching and wildlife cruises.
+The San Juan Islands provide one of the best opportunities for whale watching Washington has to provide, offering protected waters and a huge variety of wildlife, which include our three pods of resident Orca whales.
+Anacortes is the perfect departure point for guaranteed whale watching and wildlife cruises.

 Situated in the rain shadow of the Olympic Mountains, the San Juan and Canadian Gulf Islands provide calm waters (sea-sickness is very rare!), sunny skies, and an incredible backdrop for your whale watch adventures.

-Excellent companies operate half-day whale watch toursout of downtown Anacortes, leaving you the rest of the day to explore.
+Excellent companies operate half-day whale watch tours out of downtown Anacortes, leaving you the rest of the day to explore.
 On-board naturalists, spacious viewing decks, guaranteed sightings, free binocular use, heated cabins and snacks, and respect for the whales are just some of the amenities you’ll enjoy.
 The routes that the boats take each day are determined by that morning’s whale information from their sighting network, other wildlife in the area, and the weather.
 It’s not determined by a ferry schedule or pre-determined route.
 In addition to whales, it’s also very likely that you’ll catch a glimpse of other wildlife like Bald Eagles, Tufted Puffins, Dall’s Porpoise, Sea Lions, Harbor seals, Auklets, Cormorants, Seagulls, Humpback Whales, Minke Whales, and Gray Whales.

 What guests are saying about the whale watching tours in Anacortes: